 For a kitchen scale to be of actual utility, it has to be easy to use.
-If it is easily stowed, fast to boot up, the right size, washable, and consisting of buttons and screens that are easy to activate and interpret, you will use it more often and with greater confidence.
+If it is easily stowed, fast to boot up, the right size (not too big, not too small), washable, and employing buttons and screens that are easy to activate and interpret, you will use it more often and with greater confidence.
 Ease of use is the most important consideration.
 They all look good enough, and all are accurate enough.
 How they differ in terms of ease of use is what truly differentiates them.

 Let's look first at the display.
 We like large, lit displays.
 Half the scales have lit displays.
 It is no coincidence that most of our award winners have lit screens.
 The Etekcity Stainless is the only scale with a lit screen that didn't win an award.
 The Ozeri ZK14-S is the only award winner that didn't have a lit screen.